José de Matos-Cruz

-José de Matos-Cruz (born 9 February 1947) is a Portuguese writer, journalist, editor, high-school teacher, investigator, encyclopedist.
+José de Matos-Cruz (born 9 February 1947) is a Portuguese writer, journalist, editor, high-school teacher, investigator, and encyclopedist.
 From 1980 to 2010, he worked at the Cinemateca Portuguesa (Portuguese Film Archive) in Lisbon.
 He is a prominent historian of the Portuguese cinema.

 Biography

 José de Matos-Cruz is a licentiate in law by the University of Coimbra, 1973.